FarronF/limerick-council-meetings/meetings/2022/04/27-Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 22nd February 2022.md

 projects in which considerable evaluation processes, in the form of technical, economic and

-environmental needs, will be assessed, and this forms the basis of the evaluation process.--- 6
+environmental needs, will be assessed, and this forms the basis of the evaluation process.
+---
+6

 Cllr.
 Kilcoyne agreed with Cllr.
 O’Hanlon, as the Motion would put a lot of pressure on the